nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 1.7 Deleting a link: `rm LINK_NUMBER `

-If you have a link that you no longer want to bookmark, or if you have a link that you accidentally bookmarked it, you can remove the bookmark easily just by following these few commands.
+If you have a link that you no longer want to bookmark, or if you have a link that you accidentally bookmarked, you can remove the bookmark easily just by following these few commands.
 Make sure that you have chosen your category (Refer to [1.2](#12-going-into-each-category-bm-number))  and ensure that you do not remove an empty, or an invalid link number.

 Instruction:
 1. `rm LINK_NUMBER`